Through the keyhole: private lives unlocked at Ham

 Never-before-seen objects from our store rooms will be on display in this rare opportunity to come face to face with the personal possessions of Ham's famous owners.

 Specialist tours inside the house will run at 12noon and 12:30pm Monday to Friday.
-Free flow access to the house from 1-4pm, last entry to the house is 3.30pm.
-Saturday and Sunday is free flow access 12noon-4pm.
+Free flow access to the house from 1-4pm, last entry to the house is 3.15pm.
+Saturday and Sunday is free flow access only 12noon-4pm.

 Garden history tours and architecture tours are available daily, subject to volunteer availability.
 Check times with Visitor Reception on your arrival, or call the property on the day of your visit to see what's on; 02084398230.